SophieDeBenedetto/blog/posts/go_concurrency.md

 }
 ```

-This approach will work just fine, but its not concurrent.
+This approach will work just fine, but its *not* concurrent.
 We're iterating over our list of students, enacting the registration function one at a time, and collecting the registration results in our `RegisterStudentsResults` instance.

 ## Adding Concurrency with Goroutines

 A goroutine is a lightweight thread managed by the Go runtime.
 The main goroutine runs when we execute our Go program.
 But we can write code that spawns additional goroutines via the `go` keyword.

 With `go someFunctioncall()`, we are telling the Go runtime to create a new goroutine and to execute `someFunctionCall` inside that goroutine.
 The spawned goroutine will run at the same time as the rest of the code in our main routine.
 In this way, we can write concurrent Go code.

-We can make our workflow concurrent by spawning a goroutine for each call to `RegisterStudent`.
+We'll make our workflow concurrent by spawning a goroutine for each call to `RegisterStudent`.
 Let's do it!

 ```go
 func RegisterStudents(students []Student, course Course) *RegisterStudentResults {